 Confidential Reporting Procedures: If you are the victim of a crime and do not want to pursue action with the HLGU Department of Public Safety or with Hannibal Police Department, you may still want to consider making a confidential report.
-With your permission, the Director of Public Safety can file a report on the details of the incident without revealing your identity.
+With your permission, the director of public safety can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 If the complainant insists that his or her name or other identifiable information not be disclosed, the complainant will be informed the ability of HLGU to respond may be limited.
+In Title IX cases, the victim(s) and accused person(s) names must be given to the Title IX coordinator.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.